skip to main content

 "It is illegal to kill deer without a licence and I hope that the perpetrators can be brought to justice," Mr O'Leary said.

-"He was a lovely stag with a beautiful pair of antlers and was a big favourite with the public who walk through the park," Ivan Smith said.
+"He was a lovely stag with a beautiful pair of antlers and was a big favourite with the public who walk through the park," Mr Smith said.

-Gardaí said they are investigating a reported incident of wildlife crime which is believed to have occurred on farmland in the early hours of Wednesday morning.
+Gardaí said they are investigating a reported incident of wildlife crime which is believed to have occurred on parkland in the early hours of Thursday morning.

 In a statement, they said the matter is also under investigation by the National Parks and Wildlife Service and inquiries are ongoing.